 My tips for shooting through an airplane window:

 - Find a seat in front of the wings.
 Wings house the engines and the exhaust compromises visibility for those sitting behind the wing.
 I fly Southwest Airlines when possible because they seem to have the cleanest windows and the easiest way to get them.
 Paying the early boarding fee gives you a chance to scope out the cleanest windows in front of the wing.
-Seats are not assigned.
+Seats are first boarded, first selection.

 - Wear black or dark clothing because the window will reflect light objects.
 If you don’t have dark clothing, I suggest purchasing a lens skirt to block reflections. www.lensskirt.com

 - Put your lens directly on the plastic window.
 This helps eliminate reflections if you don’t have a “lens skirt”.

 - When you find something interesting, experiment.
 Extra frames don’t cost extra $.

 - I prefer shorter lenses at lower altitudes and rarely use anything beyond a 105mm.
 My favorite lens while flying is a 24-70mm and a 35mm 1.4

 If you use a long lens, use one with vibration reduction (VR).

 - Early morning and late evening light is the best for landscape photography in most situations.
 Try to book your flights during these times.